Shobon03/level-up/README.md

 **E agradeço a você por ter passado aqui! (っ˘ω˘ς )**

-## LICENÇA
+## 📖 Licença

-Este projeto está sob a licença AGPL 3
+Este projeto está sob a licença AGPL-3.0.